fairhive-labs/docs/whitepaper/what.md

 Drawing inspiration from the concept of a close-knit group like in 'The Lord of the Rings', the fellowship in the PoLN context is a cohesive unit composed of agents, contractors, and mentors.

-This unit collaborates, each member playing a unique role, to ensure the successful execution of projects introduced by the initiators.&#x20;
+This unit collaborates, each member playing a unique role, to ensure the successful execution of projects introduced by the initiators.

 Together, they embody the collective strength and synergy of the PoLN protocol: they bring diverse skills and experiences, fostering collaboration and amplifying results.